parmes/parmes/parmec/input_commands.rst

     individually applied with a shift specific to the current displacement; both negative and positive displacement increments decrease total spring forces until zero; the spring force remains zero ever after; dashpot force is zero during unloading; default: instantaneous unloading to zero total force

+  - activate - a list of inactive :ref:`SPRING <parmec-command-SPRING>` numbers that will be activated upon complete unloading of all **msprings**; default: empty

 By default, modification of **msprings** is based on the sum of the elastic spring force values across all spring numbers defined in tsprings.
 This is a sum of absolute values if **abs** = *True*.
 Forces in all **tsprings** must exceed the specific min/max values defined in **limits** for the spring curves to be